-The U.S. Nuclear Regulatory Commission (NRC or agency) provides its fiscal year (FY) 2015 annual report to Congress as required by Section 203 of the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (No FEAR Act), Public Law 107-174.
+The U.S. Nuclear Regulatory Commission (NRC or agency) provides its fiscal year (FY) 2016 annual report to Congress as required by Section 203 of the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (No FEAR Act) (Public Law 107-174).

 The NRC's mission is to license and regulate the Nation's civilian use of byproduct, source, and special nuclear materials to ensure adequate protection of public health and safety, to promote the common defense and security, and to protect the environment.
 A five-member Commission heads the NRC.
 The President designates one member as Chairman and official spokesperson.
 The Executive Director for Operations carries out the policies and decisions of the Commission.
-During FY 2015, the agency had approximately 3,700 permanent employees.
-The NRC's headquarters is located in Rockville, MD, and its regional offices are in King of Prussia, PA; Atlanta, GA; Lisle, IL; and Arlington, TX.
+During FY 2016, the agency had approximately 3,500 permanent employees.
+The NRC Headquarters is located in Rockville, MD, and its regional offices are located in King of Prussia, PA; Atlanta, GA; Lisle, IL; and Arlington, TX.
 The agency's technical training center is located in Chattanooga, TN.
-Because staff members are located at both headquarters and four regional offices, the agency must be especially attentive to providing all employees proper notification of their rights under the No FEAR Act.
+Because staff members are posted at all locations-NRC Headquarters, regional offices, and the technical training center-the agency must be especially attentive to providing all employees proper notification of their rights under the No FEAR Act.
 The agency has been successful in this task.

-The Partnership for Public Service ranked the NRC seventh in mid-sized agencies as one of the best places to work in the Federal Government based on the results of the 2015 Federal Employee Viewpoint Survey.
-The NRC was ranked fifth for its support for diversity.
+The Partnership for Public Service ranked the NRC twelfth in mid-sized agencies as one of the best places to work in the Federal Government based on the results of the 2016 Federal Employee Viewpoint Survey.
+The NRC was ranked sixth for its support for diversity.
 National publications have highlighted the NRC's commitment to diversity.

-In FY 2015, there were increases in both formal and informal complaint activity, as compared to FY 2014.
-Most of the complaints filed were brought under Title VII of the Civil Rights Act of 1964, as amended.
-Age, sex, and race discrimination were the most frequently filed bases.
-The most frequently claimed issues alleged were harassment (nonsexual), nonselection or nonpromotion, and performance evaluations or appraisals.
-There was one final agency decision issued during FY 2015.
+In FY 2016, there was a small decrease in both formal and informal complaint activity as compared to that in FY 2015.
+Most of the complaints filed were brought under Title VII of the Civil Rights Act of 1964, as amended, or the Age Discrimination in Employment Act of 1967, as amended.
+Age, reprisal, and sex discrimination were the most frequently filed bases.
+The most frequently claimed issues alleged were harassment (nonsexual), assignment of duties, and performance evaluations or appraisals.
+The NRC issued five final agency decisions during FY 2016.